 Classes 6-10 (ambulant players)

-Athletes with an intellectual impairment: Class 11
+Athletes with an intellectual impairment or autism: Class 11

 Physical Impairment